serge2020/train_project/README.md

 ## Usage

-Project is created using Python 3.7. virtual environment and all dependencies are included within it in the *venv* folder Make shure you have *output* folder in the project root as all csv files produced by main.py are saved there.
+Project is created using Python 3.7. virtual environment and all dependencies are included within it in the *venv* folder.
+**Make sure you have *output* folder** in the project root as all csv files produced by main.py are saved there.

 To run the scripts from command line:
 1. Get the absolute path of ./venv/Scripts folder in the project tree - Python interpreter is located there.